We don’t know when disaster or emergency will strike

-As we all know, companies and employers must implement the health and safety at work, not is it only statutory nor mandated but makes for good business sense.
-Although many companies strive to do this as diligently as possible, there are still those with high incidents of injuries that turn into compensation claims for employees.
-Today, we take a look at the various aspects of this topic and how to deal with them accordingly.
+As we all know, companies and employers must implement workplace health and safety practices for business employee safety.
+Not only is it statutory or mandated by law, but it also makes good business sense.
+Although many companies strive to do this as diligently as possible, there is still a high incidence of work-related injuries that turn into compensation claims of employees.
+Not precisely any business owner’s cup of tea.

-Given the high costs of work-related illnesses, injuries and even work-related deaths that dig deep into the pockets of business owners, we could definitely say that 'safety is king', with the top reasons being:
+Given the high costs of work-related illnesses, injuries, and even work-related deaths that dig deep into the pockets of business owners, we could definitely say that ‘Safety is King,’ with the top reasons being:

 - Reduces health risks for employees